petterh/textedit/docs/Chapter-15-Search-and-Replace.md

 ## Initializing the Dialog

 But I digress.
 Let’s get back to FindDlg.
 What, if anything, should appear in the “Find what” field when the dialog appears?
-TextEdit’s functionality in this area is patterned after Visual {"C++"}.
+TextEdit’s functionality in this area is patterned after Visual C++.
 Perhaps I feel this is “right” merely because I’m used to it, but I don’t really think so.
-I’m equally used to Microsoft Word, but find its search and replace feature cumbersome compared with that of Visual {"C++"}.
+I’m equally used to Microsoft Word, but find its search and replace feature cumbersome compared with that of Visual C++.

 If any text is selected when the user requests the search dialog, the selection is used as the initial search string.
 If no text is selected, the current word is used.
 If the caret is on white space, the previous search string is used, if any.
 If this is the first search ever, the “Find what” field comes up empty.